christian-bernstein/bernie-sql-editor/bernie-sql-editor-ton/src/main/java/de/christianbernstein/bernie/roadmap.md

 ___
 ### Todos VP-Version *(viable product)*
 - [ ] Preserve sessions to database
 - [ ] Multi-instance server support *(Separate database into own, separate entity.
-Important if two instances manage a user -> The user's data has to be in sync across all server instances)*
+Important if two instances manage a user -> The user's hermes has to be in sync across all server instances)*